surajp/sfdx-diff-packager/README.md

 # Simple Bash Shell Script that creates a packageable artifact from your Git diff

-### Creates a packageable set of sfdx source files that were added or changed since a last commit of your choosing.
+### Creates a packageable set of sfdx source files that were added or changed since a previous commit of your choosing.
 Deletions are not accounted for

 ## Requirements